epfworkshop/epfworkshop.github.io/philosophy.md

 No career stage limitations, but we prioritize students and early-career researchers in case the number of applications exceeds capacity.

-From the EPF 2027, we take the three-tier talk system.
-The Lecture talk is basically pedagogical reviews, which is beneficial for all the participants.
-The main topics should cover the major topics of the exoplanet and planet formation, but we also encourage a special topic at each EPF workshop to add their flavors by selecting interdisciplinary topics such as cosmochemistry, star formation, astrochemistry, and astrobiology.
+Starting from EPF 2027, the workshop will adopt this three-tier talk system.
+The lecture talks will serve as pedagogical reviews beneficial to all participants.
+The main topics will continue to cover the core areas of exoplanet and planet formation research, while each EPF workshop will also feature a special interdisciplinary theme to add unique perspectives — such as cosmochemistry, star formation, astrochemistry, or astrobiology.